 Some call it boondocking, some call it wild camping, and some call it dry camping.
-No matter what you name you give it, camping outside of the confines of a campground can be a fun and freeing way to use your RV.
+Whatever you call it, camping outside of a campground can be a fun and freeing way to use your RV.

 The concept of boondocking allows road trippers to camp on public lands for free.
-Sounds good doesn’t it?
-But, as with so many things in life, when fantasy meets reality, it soon becomes clear that it’s not as simple as it seem.s There is undoubtably some required know how to make this type of camping a success.
+Sounds good, doesn’t it?
+But it’s not quite as simple as it seems.
+There is some required know-how to make your boondocking trip a success.

 Boondocking VS Dry Camping